SAP/devops-docker-images/README.md

 # Description

-This is a collection of Dockerfiles for images that can be used in Continuous Delivery pipelines for SAP development projects.
+This is a collection of _Dockerfiles_ for images that can be used in _Continuous Delivery_(CD) pipelines for SAP development projects.
 The images are optimized for use with project ["Piper"](https://github.com/SAP/jenkins-library) on [Jenkins](https://jenkins.io/).
-Docker containers simplify your CD tool setup setup, encapsulating tools and environments that are required to execute pipeline steps.
+Docker containers simplify your CD tool setup, encapsulating tools and environments that are required to execute pipeline steps.

 If you want to learn how to use project "Piper" please have a look at [the documentation](https://sap.github.io/jenkins-library/).
 Introductory material and a lot of SAP scenarios not covered by project "Piper" are described in our [Continuous Integration Best Practices](https://developers.sap.com/tutorials/ci-best-practices-intro.html).